dwightjack/yuzu/packages/yuzu/docs/README.md

 You will be then able to inspect any component instance on your favorite developer tools' console by selecting it and read the `.$yuzu` property.

+In addition, every instance will be enhanced with some useful methods upon initialization.
+See the [API documentation](/packages/yuzu/api/devtools) for more details.

 ![Inspecting the state in Chrome DevTools](images/devtools.png) _Inspecting the state in Chrome DevTools_